 Why: If you hang anything on a wall—art, shelves, or a mirror, you’re going to want to be sure it’s straight.
 The great news is that levels are relatively inexpensive, even ones with a few extra features.
 You *can* use a level on your smartphone, but having a dedicated level will keep you from putting your phone in a precarious spot.

 Suggested: Levels are relatively inexpensive overall.
 We liked this one from Qooltek, as it goes beyond the usual vertical, horizontal and angle levels to provide a laser level line as well.
 Pretty nifty.

 Qooltek Multipurpose Laser Level Laser Line 8 feet Measure Tape Ruler

 Why: Some of the first DIY projects most adults undertake aren’t crazy big projects.
 They’re smaller things like hanging curtain rods or towel hooks.
 While these projects can seem daunting at first, having the right tool—in this case a cordless drill—makes them so much faster and easier.

-Suggested: For smaller projects around the house, a simple 12volt cordless drill like the one below should be sufficient.
+Suggested: For smaller projects around the house, a simple 12volt cordless drill should be sufficient.
 It wasn’t until we got into bigger, crazier projects that the 12v didn’t quite cut it.
+Below, we’ve listed a mid-range tool that should get most around-the-house jobs done.
 Bonus tip: if the one you buy doesn’t come with a stud finder, then definitely pop for a stud finder.
 You’ll thank us later.